List of Playboy Playmates of 2000: April

 Brande Nicole Roderick (born June 13, 1974) is an American model and actress known for her appearances in Baywatch and Playboy.

 In 2000 Roderick starred as Leigh Dyer in Baywatch.
 In April 2000 she appeared in Playboy magazine as Playmate of the Month.
 In 2001 Roderick became the Playmate of the Year.

 May

 Brooke Berry (born March 7, 1980, in Vancouver, British Columbia) is a Canadian model and actress.
 She is Playboy magazine's Playmate of the Month for May 2000, and has appeared in several Playboy videos.
 She is of Scandinavian and Japanese descent.
 Berry plays the tenor saxophone and is the niece of Jan Berry of Jan & Dean fame.

+Berry obtained a PhD in Psychology from Utah State University.

 June

 Shannon Stewart (born May 25, 1978, in Baton Rouge, Louisiana) is an American model and actress.
 She is the June 2000 Playboy Playmate of the Month.
 She has also appeared in several Playboy videos.

 July

 Neferteri Sheba Shepherd (born September 8, 1980, now Neferteri Plessy) is an African-American model and actress.
 She is Playboy magazine's Playmate of the Month for July 2000 and has appeared in Playboy videos.

 Shepherd is also a mother of two, a blogger and a TV host; her spare time is spent managing Single Mom Planet.
 "Single Mom Planet is meant to empower single moms such as myself to live a dynamic life that they love", she has explained.
 "We host events so moms can meet and share advice.
 We also have a website where moms can get recipes, exercise tips and advice on dating, relationships and raising their kids."